 Yes.

-When you invest with Stockspot, your shares are owned by you, and safely registered with the ASX under CHESS sponsorship.
+When you invest with Stockspot, your investments are owned by you, and safely registered with the ASX under CHESS sponsorship.

 All of your investments and cash are held in your own name on your own Holder Identification Number (HIN) rather than pooled with other people.
-This also keeps your investments ringfenced (i.e. individually separately held) from a tax perspective and ensures asset protection.
+This also keeps your investments ringfenced from both a tax and asset protection perspective.

-We think it’s better for clients to own shares in their own name/legal entity.
+We think it’s better for clients to own investments directly in their own name or legal entity.
 When you mix shares and assets with other people, as is done by some investment services, there is a risk that your assets won’t be accounted for correctly, and you rely on the creditworthiness of the counterparty.

 In this article we explain why it’s safer to own your investments directly.